not10gamer/CyberNest/README.md

 # CyberNest
-A website for the CyberNest f Ethos International College
+A website for the CyberNest of Ethos International College